joshmn/metricky/README.md

 end
 ```

-This can be any one of `:min, :max, :sum, :count`
+This can be any one of `:min, :max, :sum, :count, :average`

 ### Ranges